timeline24/timeline24.github.io/README.md

 ## Create your own PDF in a browser

 To greate your own version just using a browser you can try out this [Jupyter Notebook at Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing).
 Simply press __Runtime - Run all__.
 It requires less than 60 seconds.
+Since June 2024 there is also [a version 4.7 with fpdf2](https://colab.research.google.com/drive/1WbLz2Gz775j0bSFPHdQihAkub3wltAof?usp=sharing) to support RTL scripts, Khmer and Sinhala.

 ## Edit your own edition in a browser